 On one occasion, for a claim initially estimated in the region of £8 million, a warranty required the removal of waste from the Premises daily.
 Waste was bagged and removed to the perimeter fence daily and removed from site once per week.
 In due course, a fire started externally - the cause was not proven but assumed to be youths lighting an external skip about 10 metres from the building - that was blown by the wind onto the building.
 The entire building as well as the contents and stock were totally destroyed.
 The matter was litigated.
 The term 'Premises' was undefined apart from an address on the schedule.
 If the Premises constituted the demised premises, that is, the site, the warranty was not complied with, and the claim would not be payable.
-If the Premises constituted the buildings only, the warranty would have been complied with.
-The policyholder remained bemused at the significance placed on an undefined term.
+If the Premises constituted the build not be payable.
+If the Premises constituted the significance placed on an undefined term.